-1 large red bell pepper, seeded and rough chopped
+1 large red bell pepper, seeded & rough chopped

 2 Tbsp fresh lemon juice